 To maintain its competitive advantage, the Company holds a number of patents in respect of its water wash technology and trademarks.
 The Company has two patent registrations: one registered in seven territories (Germany, France, United Kingdom, Italy, Netherlands, New Zealand and Sweden); and the other registered in the aforementioned territories and additionally in South Africa.
-The Company has 28 trademark registrations across Canada, the United States, the United Kingdom, Europe, China, New Zealand, Australia and Brazil.
+The Company has 28 trademark registrations and 10 pending trademark applications in jurisdictions including Canada, the United States, the United Kingdom, Europe, China, New Zealand, Australia and Brazil.
 The trademarks relate to current logos and names, and those of former brands and names under which PT Biogas has operated.